renovatebot/renovate/lib/datasource/aws-machine-image/readme.md

+---
+**NOTE**

+This datasource is *experimental*.
+Be aware that its syntax and behavior may change at any time.
+---

 This datasource returns the latest [Amazon Machine Image](https://docs.aws.amazon.com/en_en/AWSEC2/latest/UserGuide/AMIs.html) via the AWS API (valid credentials required).

 Because there is no general lookupName, you have to use the [describe images filter](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-ec2/interfaces/describeimagescommandinput.html#filters) as minified JSON as a lookupName.